FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/Languages/LanguageSetPriorities.md

 This endpoint is only available to admins.

-The admin user token has to be sent as a `BearerToken` with the request.
+The admin access token has to be sent as a `BearerToken` with the request.

 ### Input parameters